 Information for optometrists

-If you are an approved optometrist for the Northern Territory (NT) Concession Scheme, you can help members access their spectacles concessions.
+If you're an approved optometrist for the Northern Territory (NT) Concession Scheme, you can help members access their spectacles concessions.

 Help eligible people apply for the scheme